zamora441/WebApiMovies/README.md

 ## Features

--Get a list of movies.
+- Get a list of movies.
--Get details of a specific movie.
+- Get details of a specific movie.
--Get actors for a specific movie.
+- Get actors for a specific movie.
--Read user reviews for movies.
+- Read user reviews for movies.
--Submit user reviews for movies.
+- Submit user reviews for movies.

 ## Technologies Used

--ASP.NET Core
+- ASP.NET Core
--Entity Framework Core
+- Entity Framework Core
--SQL Server (or any other compatible database) -Swagger for API documentation
+- SQL Server (or any other compatible database)
+- Swagger for API documentation
--Docker (optional)
+- Docker (optional)

 ## Contributions